Held0fTheWelt/UGE/README.md

 ## Main Branches
 - **master:** Stable version for production use.
 - **EMPTY_BASE:** Empty base version for having clean branches to branch out from.
+- **feature-editor-all:** Branch for all editor-related features, including the manager and other editor tools.

 ## Editor Branches
 - **feature-editor-manager:** Main branch for editor development.